-Yes, it is true that many of the Jews did not appear to have spent the eighth day in a sukkah that year, but to state that they probably went home before sunset is not proven by any of this.
+Yes, it is true that the Jews normally did not spend the eighth day in a sukkah-- but to state that they probably went home before sunset is not proven by any of this.

 Jesus went to the Mount of Olives.
 On the next day everyone returned to the temple for the holy convocation on the eighth day.
 John 8:1 says, "…early in the morning He came again into the temple…."
 Under this scenario, the story of the woman caught in adultery would have occurred on the eighth day (verses 3-11).

 The Pharisees evidently heeded the advice of Nicodemus as they strategically confronted Christ on the eighth day.
 The record of the eighth day continues in John 8:12, "Then Jesus spoke to them again, saying, ‘I am the light of the world.
 He who follows Me shall not walk in darkness, but have the light of life.’"